liangzan/frame-tag.el/README.md

-# window-tag.el
+# frame-tag.el

-This is a emacs script that attaches a unique number to each emacs window.
-It acts as an identifier.
-This allows fast switching by M-<num>
+frame-tag is a minor mode that allows you to switch to frames using M-1 through M-9.
+Frames are tagged in order.
+The leftmost frame starts from 0.

+To switch to the leftmost frame, press M-1

 ## License